c2js/trip-gpt/README.md

 You can deploy this solution Linux App Service.
 You may follow [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-cli%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli)

 ### Build the React app
-Need to build the react app and place it under a folder in backend app.
-Default folder name: `webapp` .
-Can overwrite the folder by specifying the path in environment variable `REACT_BUILD_FOLDER`.
-It should be relative to backend folder.
+To build the React app and add it to the backend app, create a folder called `webapp` by default.
+If you want to use a different folder name, you can specify the path in the `REACT_BUILD_FOLDER` environment variable.
+This path should be relative to the backend folder.

 In **Windows**, set the `package.json` "build" as follow to specify the destination of the build folder. (default)
 ```json